Metalab/More-Than-A-Rocket-Silo/chapters/2_the_cellar_dungeon.md

-    The key for the cellar has the color of a caffienated drink. -> c0ffee The key for the hackersurprise has the color of ten years -> decade The key for the weather station has the color of a bad ass. -> bada55
+    The key for the cellar has the color of a caffienated drink. -> c0ffee The key for the hackersurprise has the color of ten years -> decade The key for the weather station has the color of a bad ass. -> bada55 The key for the nuclear reactor room has the color of a fossile fuel -> d1e5e1

 ------------------